realmintech/cleantech/README.md

 ## License
 This project is licensed under the MIT License.
 - Made with 💚 by Mariam
 This structure follows the best practices for GitHub README files.
-Let me know if you need any modifications!